jolleyDesign/.bashrc/README.md

 # .bashrc
-My personal .bashrc file in Linux.
+My personal .bashrc file in Linux (Fedora 36, GNOME 42.3.x).

 Defined multiple functions for setting up and configuring network privatization.
 Aliases for personal use.